 A place of fairy tale wonder, full of people who never have the need to warm-up their bodies before physical exercise.
-Playfully leaping around in lush valleys of barbells and chalk… giggling on treelimb pull-up bars and snatching gigantic flower stems… climbing vines and swinging kettleberries.
+Playfully leaping around in lush valleys of barbells and chalk... giggling through treelimb pull-ups and snatching gigantic flower stems... climbing vines and swinging kettleberries.
 In this pleasantville of sparkle-eyed, chiseled bodies, not a soul lacks range of motion.
 Not a soul has tight muscles.
-And not one fitness nymph gets a “no rep.” Ever.
+And not one fitness nymph gets a "no rep." Ever.

 Sound ridiculous?
-That’s because this place doesn’t f-ing exist.
-(Sorry, youngsters… this story isn’t rated G.)
+That's because this place doesn't exist.
+Remember?
+It's make believe.